Skip to main content

 caution

 Please do not set up an autodiscovery scan using critical production account credentials.
-Please create a separate, dedicated account to use only for discovery.
+Instead, create a separate, dedicated account to use only for discovery.

-Depending on permissions granted and your configured password policies, account lock-out could result in an otherwise completely avoidable outage.
+Depending on the permissions granted and your configured password policies, account lockout could result in an otherwise completely avoidable outage.
 You, the customer, are responsible for any such behavior that might result.

 Creating Subnets

-Go to Resources > Networks > All Subnets and click Create on the top right corner.
+Go to Resources > Networks > All Subnets and click Create in the top-right corner.

 View or edit existing subnetsView or edit existing subnets

 The required fields are Network, Mask Bits, and Service Level.
 The other fields are optional.
-If left empty, Range Begin and Range End are automatically calculated based on network and bits.
+If left empty, Range Begin and Range End are automatically calculated based on the Network and Mask Bits.

 Create a new subnetCreate a new subnet